By Mark Schaefer

 Addition to the original blog post

-Over the last two years I have been obsessed with finding this answer — what is the winning marketing strategy in the face of overwhelming information density?
+I have become obsessed with finding this answer — what is the winning marketing strategy in the face of overwhelming information density?
 What is the formula to overcome Content Shock?

 This is a book of hope.
 Every page is filled with ideas that can help your content overcome the noise and become the signal with your customers.
 It focuses on a key new strategy of creating a competency in content transmission, which will certainly become a critical strategy in the next few years.
 This is the true driver of the economics of social media and content marketing.